 Non-Player Character, 2021

-Amir Yatziv looks at the training simulation as if it were a pastoral scene.
+We look at the training simulation as if it were a pastoral scene.
 The leaves sway in the wind, rain begins to fall.
-He observes the "extras" present throughout the film.
+We observe the "extras" present throughout the film.
 These are the least important, least invested figures.
 In the gaming world from which these animations are derived, they are called Non-Player Characters (NPCs), those characters who are not given a lead role, waiting for the movie to unfold, for their turn to come.
 Their mode of action is planned in advance.
 Their sole purpose is to create an atmosphere, without influencing the events.

 The animation invested in these figures is equally poor.
 Their movements are basic and repetitious—raising their hand to check their watch, swinging a leg, twisting the neck in a circular motion, over and over again.
 Not much time has been invested in building additional movements for these figures, but time is actually all they have at their disposal.
 Like the rest of us, they are waiting for something to happen.